St Monans Windmill - Fife

-These are the windmill and salt pans just to the east of the village of St Monans.
+The windmill and salt pans just to the east of St Monans.

-These photos were taken in July 2013 and this one was looking eastwards with Pittenweem just visible in the top left of the photo.
+These photos were looking eastwards with Pittenweem just out of sight

 From the far side - looking westwards - the back door can be seen.